ncskth/norse-rl/book/intro.md

 ## Tasks

-We will be working with two different settings, resulting in three different neurorobotics tasks.
+We will be working with two different settings, resulting in three different neurorobotics tasks - and a final surprise competition!

-Your job in this workshop will be to
+To get started with each task, click on the links below.

 |     Task      |    Description     |      Link      |
 | ------------- | ------------------ | -------------- |